The Polynomial Stein Discrepancy for Assessing Moment Convergence: Experiments

 As seen in Figure \ref{null}, the type I error rate is generally close to 0.05 even with this finite $n$.
 Exceptions include RFSD which has decaying type I error rate with increasing $d$, and PSD with $r=4$, which has a slightly over-inflated type I error rate for $d=1$.

 As expected, PSD with $r=1$ is incapable of detecting discrepancies with the second (b) or fourth order moments (c,d).
 Similarly, PSD with $r=2$ and $r=3$ are incapable of detecting discrepancies with the fourth moment (c,d).
 When the polynomial order is at least as high as the order of the moment in which there are discrepancies, PSD outperforms linear-time methods and is competitive with quadratic-time KSD methods.
 Specifically, PSD with $r=4$ is the only method to consistently achieve a power of $\approx 1$ in Figures \ref{student_t} and \ref{lap}.
 In Figure \ref{variance}, PSD with $r=2$ and $r=4$ are the only methods to consistently achieve a power of $1$, while PSD with $r=3$ has a higher statistical power than the competitors at $d=20$.
+Overall, the new methods have a statsistical power up to double the statistical power of IMQ KSD and four times that of linear-time competitors for $d=20$.

-Next, following \cite{liu_kernelized_2016} and \cite{jitkrittum_linear-time_2017}, we consider the case where the target \( P \) is the non-normalized density of a restricted Boltzmann machine (RBM); the samples \( \hat{Q}_n \) are obtained from the same RBM perturbed by independent Gaussian noise with variance \( \sigma^2 \).
+Next, following \citet{liu_kernelized_2016} and \citet{jitkrittum_linear-time_2017}, we consider the case where the target \( P \) is the non-normalized density of a restricted Boltzmann machine (RBM); the samples \( \hat{Q}_n \) are obtained from the same RBM perturbed by independent Gaussian noise with variance \( \sigma^2 \).
 For \( \sigma^2 = 0 \), \( H_0: Q = P \) holds, and for \( \sigma^2 > 0 \) the goal is to detect that the \( n = 1000 \) samples come from the perturbed RBM.
 Similar to the previous goodness-of-fit test, the null rejection rate for a range of perturbations using 100 repeats is given in Table \ref{tab:performance_comparison}.
-Notably, PSD with $r=2$ and $r=3$ both outperform linear-time methods and are competitive with quadratic-time methods, showing that PSD is a potentially valuable tool for goodness-of-fit testing in the non-Gaussian setting.
+Notably, PSD with $r=2$ and $r=3$ both outperform linear-time methods and are competitive with quadratic-time methods, but for a substantially reduced computational cost.
+This illustrates that PSD is a potentially valuable tool for goodness-of-fit testing in the non-Gaussian setting.